jimratliff/GenoMac-user/README.md

   - Zsh history (`HISTFILE`): `~/.local/.state/history`
   - Zsh sessions (`XDG_ZSH_SESSIONS_DIR`): `~/.local/.state/sessions`

-More specifically, `stow_dotfiles.sh` relies on a list of packages enumerated in the variable `PACKAGES_LIST` in that script.
+More specifically, `stow_dotfiles.sh` relies on a list of packages enumerated in the environment variable `GMU_ARRAY_OF_PACKAGES_TO_STOW_DOTFILES`.
 It iterates through each of those packages and, for each package, stows the dotfiles associated with that package.

 Thus, to add the dotfiles for a new package, it is *not* sufficient to add those dotfiles to a new package in `stow_directory` (though this is necessary)!
-In addition, the name of the package must be added to the space-separated `PACKAGES_LIST` in `stow_dotfiles.sh
+In addition, the name of the package must be added to the space-separated `GMU_ARRAY_OF_PACKAGES_TO_STOW_DOTFILES` in `scripts/assign_user_environment_variables.sh`.

 ### Implement the initial set of macOS-related settings
 The next step is to implement settings that aren’t captured by the above dotfiles such as many macOS settings or settings of the built-in GUI apps that come automatically on every Mac.